SANGRAMLEMBE/Features_Preserving_Blurred_Image_Classification_Using_Large_Language_Model/README.md

 ### quickstart
-InstructIR takes as input an image and a human-written instruction for how to improve that image.
+Features Preserving Blurred Image Classification Using Large Language Model takes as input an image and a human-written instruction for how to improve that image.
 The neural model performs all-in-one image restoration.
-InstructIR achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.
+Features Preserving Blurred Image Classification Using Large Language Model achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.

 <details>
 <summary> <b> Abstract</b> </summary>
 <p>
 Image restoration is a fundamental problem that involves recovering a high-quality clean image from its degraded observation.
 All-In-One image restoration models can effectively restore images from various types and levels of degradation using degradation-specific information as prompts to guide the restoration model.
 In this work, we present the first approach that uses human-written instructions to guide the image restoration model.
 Given natural language prompts, our model can recover high-quality images from their degraded counterparts, considering multiple degradation types.
-Our method, InstructIR, achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.
-InstructIR improves +1dB over previous all-in-one restoration methods.
+Our method, Features Preserving Blurred Image Classification Using Large Language Model, achieves state-of-the-art results on several restoration tasks including image denoising, deraining, deblurring, dehazing, and (low-light) image enhancement.Features Preserving Blurred Image Classification Using Large Language Model improves +1dB over previous all-in-one restoration methods.
 Moreover, our dataset and results represent a novel benchmark for new research on text-guided image restoration and enhancement.
 </p>
 </details>